 Without the ORDER BY clause, the SQL procedure automatically sorts the results from a GROUP BY query in the same order as specified in the GROUP BY clause.

 When both the ORDER BY and GROUP BY are specified for the same column, no additional processing occurs to satisfy the request.

-The Group BY clause first sorts the result in the grouping column and then aggregate the rows of the query by the same grouping column.
+The Group BY clause first sorts the result in the grouping column and then aggregates the rows of the query by the same grouping column.

 If the columns specified in the ORDER BY and GROUP BY are not the same, additional processing may be required, which involves remerging summary statistics with the original data.